murgurgulor/the-murgurgu-lore/src/site/notes/TTRPG/13th Age/SRD/Skill Challenges.md

 >
 >**Kaggra:** I'd like to call upon my divine magic to see the true way!
 >
 >**GM:** You already rolled a spellcasting check this Challenge, so if you want to do so again the DC will go up by 5.
+As the DC is already 20, that'd be a DC25 check!
 >
 >**Kaggra:** Ugggh fine, I'll look for the right way like a normal non-magical person.
 >
 >**Boudica:** I'll help!
 >
 >*The GM offers Kaggra the choice between INT and WIS.
 Kaggra has higher WIS so that's the obvious choice.
-Even with a +2 from Boudica, the result is only 14!
+Even with a +2 from Boudica, the result is only 16!
 Another failure!*
 >
 >**Kaggra:** Noooooooooooo
 >